jyutzler/Bridge-Systems/system.md

 2♠ with ♠J43 ♥A875 ♦AQJ4 ♣J3 (rebid 1NT if RHO has passed)

 ### New Suits
-In a competitive sequence, new suits by an unpassed hand are forcing.
+In a competitive sequence, new suits are non-forcing but constructive (generally showing about 10-12 points).

-To make a constructive, non-forcing bid, consider a Negative Double.

-Jump shifts are weak, showing a similar hand to a preempt.
+Jump shifts are strong and forcing.
 ### Cue Bids
 Cuebidding right-hand opponent’s suit shows a limit raise or better: